moleculerjs/site/source/docs/moleculer-web.md

 ## Aliases
 You can use alias names instead of action names.
 You can also specify the method.
 Otherwise it will handle every method types.

-It is possible to use named parameters in aliases.
+Using named parameters in aliases is possible.
 Named parameters are defined by prefixing a colon to the parameter name (`:name`).

 ```js
 broker.createService({